Skip to content

 start[JobResult.enqueue_job]

-subgraph CeleryWorker [Celery Worker Execution]
+subgraph CeleryWorker [Celery Worker]

 direction TB